Article | Healing Sexual Trauma | Effects of Sexual Trauma

 In cases of male-on-male sodomy, he too experiences what a female does by having a male invade a most personal place by force, those feelings of having an uninvited part of another human within him and being helpless to stop it, and the sense that he has lost all right of say over what goes into his body.
 Imagine what all this does to his psyche.

-Rev. Christopher StandingBear RMT specializes in helping clients release their emotional attachment to the past through his work as a Trauma Release Coach™ at Bearfoot Healing.
+Rev. Christopher StandingBear RMT specializes in helping clients discharge their emotional attachment to the past through his work as a Trauma Release Coach™ at Bearfoot Healing.
 He draws upon his own experiences and study of human behavioral psychology, his intuition, connection with Divine Guidance and the work he does with clients using Energy Medicine and Energy Psychology to write articles that will empower others in their personal healing.